HardMax71/Integr8sCode/docs/operations/deployment.md

 ### Image pull failures

 If pods stay in ImagePullBackOff, the images aren't available to the cluster.
 For K3s, the deploy script imports images automatically.
-For other distributions, push images to your registry and update `values.yaml` with the correct repository and tag.
+For other distributions, use the pre-built images from GitHub Container Registry (see below) or push to your own registry and update `values.yaml` with the correct repository and tag.

 ```yaml
 images: